Bog555/automated-booking-bot/README.md

 #### **1. CAPTCHA Bypass**

-At the first stage, the system used Selenium to log into the website and successfully bypassed Google hidden reCAPTCHA through an internally developed method, without relying on third-party CAPTCHA-solving services.
+At the first stage, the system successfully bypassed Google hidden reCAPTCHA through an internally developed method, without relying on third-party CAPTCHA-solving services or automation tools like Selenium.
 This innovative approach allowed automated login and session maintenance.

 #### **2. Session Maintenance**